Santa Barbara Burn Injury Lawyers

-- Friction burns: Friction burns occur when a person's skin rubs against another surface.
+- Friction burn: Friction burns occur when a person's skin rubs against another surface.
 These often occur in vehicle collisions where someone is ejected from a vehicle, or when a motorcyclist suffers "road rash."
 Friction burns are not usually as serious as thermal or chemical burns, but can be prone to infection.

 Minor burns, such as first-degree burns, can usually be treated without a visit to a hospital or doctor’s office.
 Different creams and ointments can be used to ease pain and reduce damage to the skin - and non-prescription painkillers are usually sufficient for dealing with such burns.

 Serious burns typically require immediate medical treatment, not only to reduce damage and pain, but also to avoid infections.
 Prescription drugs may be necessary to manage pain from second- and third-degree burns.
 Surgical procedures, such as skin grafts, are often required to repair severe damage to a burn site.
 Catastrophic burns can result in traumatic amputation of a limb, and serious burns often leave lifelong scars, both physical and emotional.

 We know from experience that serious injury affects each individual and their family in unique ways.
 With that in mind, our lawyers spend a great deal of time with clients and in consultation with medical specialists, so when the time comes, we can accurately convey to the opposing counsel, a judge, or a jury the true picture of how your life has changed as a result of the injury.

 This same statement holds true for wrongful death lawsuits we pursue on behalf of families.